expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 <hr>

 ### Adding the function
 Adding the function is very simple.
-Inside E.Z.M. there is a function called `MAZ_EZM_fnc_initFunction` within this are all the function declarations.
-Inside your text editor you can use the collapse option to show and hide the sections denoted by comments.
-When adding a new function ensure that the function is placed within the correct category as this helps other developers understand where the function should be and what it affects.
-Also, all functions should contain the prefix `TAG_MAZ_EZM_fnc_`.
-TAG being your own tag. <br>For this example we will create a function within `MAZ_EZM_fnc_initFunction` called `MAZ_EZM_fnc_helloWorld`.
+Simply define the function you want to call.
+Our example will simply `systemChat` "Hello World!" and put the type of the object we placed it on.

+Make sure that when you're creating a function that you use a unique prefix!
+The format to follow would be `TAG_MAZ_EZM_fnc_`.
+TAG is replaced with your own function tag, our function will simply be called `MAZ_EZM_fnc_helloWorld`.
 ```sqf
 MAZ_EZM_fnc_helloWorld = {
 	params ["_entity"]; //This entity will always be passed into a function called via EZM.